-Among other things, you must turn in a program which must be written in the programming language C. It must be the variant which is called ANSI-C. This excludes C++, in particular.
+Among other things, you must turn in a program which must be written in the programming language C. It must be the c99 ANSI standard as specified by the options below.
+This excludes C++, in particular.
+Your programs should be compiled using gcc -std=c99 -Wall -Wextra -pedantic